danruddev/budgetum-support/privacy-policy.md

 ### Backup Feature
 - **Local Backups:** Any backup files are stored on your device and controlled solely by you.

-### Advertising
-- **Non-Personalized Ads Only:** Budgetum displays non-personalized ads to support app development.
-You can control additional ad settings in your device’s privacy settings.
-- **Ad-Free Option:** You may remove ads through an in-app purchase if desired.

 ## Compliance with App Store Guidelines